Selling Shares with Power of Attorney (POA)

 To complete a PoA share sale through Unbroker, you’ll need:

-• The SRN (Security Reference Number) for the shareholding
+• The SRN (Security Reference Number) or holding details for the shareholding found on a recent holding or dividend statement.

 • A certified copy of the Power of Attorney document

-• 100 points of ID for each registered shareholder or acting attorney
+• 100 points of ID for each acting attorney.
+View more on our ID verification process here.

 • Recipient bank account details, (depending on the instructions in the PoA)